longshotlabs/simpl-schema/README.md

 1. With a unique named validation context, not throwing any Errors (schema.namedContext('someUniqueString').validate())
 1. With the default validation context, not throwing any Errors. (schema.namedContext().validate())

-A validation context provides reactive methods for validating and checking the validation status of a particular object.
+A validation context provides methods for validating and checking the validation status of a particular object.

 #### Named Validation Contexts

 It's usually best to use a named validation context.
-That way, the context is automatically persisted by name, allowing you to easily rely on its reactive methods.
+That way, the context is automatically persisted by name, allowing you to easily rely on its methods.

 Here is an example of obtaining a named validation context: